 Travelling Advice We also got pessimistic advice on the roads.
 We were on our way to Tsavo National Park the next day and we wanted to avoid the main road to Nairobi.
-We’d heard it was crowded with trucks and buses and we’d rather avoid that.
-On our Globetrotter map I found a little road south of the main road that showed an alternative route via Kwale, Kinango and Samburu.
+We’d heard it was crowded with trucks and buses and we’d rather avoid that, if at all possible.
+On our Globetrotter map I found a little road south-west of the main road that showed an alternative route via Kwale, Kinango and Samburu.

 And they were right: The bridge over the river between Kwale and Kinango had indeed washed away.
 But there were recent tyre tracks down to the river which we followed.
 Below and just upstream of the wreckage of the bridge we stuck the Suzuki in 4X4 and crossed the low river.
 Then we stopped for a break, parking our mini-4X4 under a beautiful shady tree on the river bank:

 And we were right: Besides being devoid of traffic, the road surface was mostly good, sometimes great: